ttakasawa/iOS-GoodCodeExerciseSample/README.md

 }
 ```

+##### Important Side Note
 Here, it is important not to call any functions in NetworkManager directly.
 The whole purpose of UserNetwork is to offer a layers of abstractions.
-This way, code remains more transparent, and also protocols such as NetworkManager can remain abstract to be used over and over.
+This way, code remains more transparent, and also protocols such as NetworkManager can remain abstract.
+Notice that variable network is type of UserNetwork.

 ### DetailViewController
-This ViewController just displays WkWebView based on URL that is injected in initialization method.
+This ViewController just displays WkWebView based on URL that is passed in initialization method.
 Both website and pdf are displayed in this manner.